 Things to Do in Nashville With Kids

 We started on that mission by doing the backstage tour at the Grand Ole Opry House.
 Located between the Gaylord Opryland Resort and Convention Center and the Opry Mills Mall, the Grand Ole Opry House offers several different tour options.

 Tickets for the backstage tour are available in advance (you can choose a tour time) or in person.
 The tour lasts about 45 minutes, and includes two small videos that explain the history and importance of the Grand Ole Opry, as well as what it means to be selected as a member.
-During the tour, you’ll see the talent entrance, the member mailboxes, the themed dressing rooms, and the stage.
-Professional photos are taken on stage, and you have the option to purchase them when the tour is over.
+I actually had tears in my eyes at the video, because getting into the Opry means so much to the artists.

 Read reviews of the Grand Ole Opry House here.

-The original home of the Grand Ole Opry is also worth a visit.
+The original home of the Grand Ole Opry, located in downtown Nashville, is also worth a visit.
 The building is absolutely gorgeous, and the introductory movie is very well done.
 Even my children were impressed with learning about the history of the building.
-There are two different tours – a backstage tour and a self-guided tour (which goes on stage, but not backstage).
-Since we’d already visited the Grand Ole Opry, we opted for the self-guided tour.
-It didn’t take long, but was still interesting.
-However, if your children don’t love the Grand Ole Opry (I’d go there first), it may be best to skip the Ryman.

 You can choose to have your photo taken on the stage, and can decide to purchase the picture if you like it.
 Aspiring country singers can also opt to do a music recording in their studio.
 Admission to the Ryman is required, and you need to make a separate reservation to use the studio (an additional fee applies).